 - 95% of users believe that Nocisnes® moisturizes and nourishes the skin.

 - 85% of users found their skin more supple and elastic after using Nocisens®.

 - 85% of users felt comfort after using Nocisens®.

-Nocisens has a delicate composition respectful with the most sensitive skin.
-Its innovative formulation contains:
+All products Nocisens have a delicate composition respectful with the most sensitive skin.
+Their innovative formulation contains: